jakzo/type-gymnastics/README.md

 TypeScript's type system is pretty powerful and as it turns out, is turing-complete, meaning any possible logic can be written with it.
 You may have seen types pushed to the limit in blog posts like [this](https://aphyr.com/posts/342-typing-the-technical-interview).
 This repository is my own collection of insane utility types.

+The available types are listed in the [API documentation](https://jakzo.github.io/type-gymnastics/).

 ### Example

 ```sh